Thermoelectric Fingerprinting of Bloch- and N\'{e}el-type Skyrmions

-These effects result from the asymmetry in the energy dependent scattering of electrons and holes at the Fermi level, where their differential density of states and velocities yields a net thermoelectric current~\cite{Bauer2012} which is spin polarised and interacts with the local spin texture.
+Here, we observe several characteristic features in the local thermoelectric response: the response from the device edges~\cite{Puttock2022}, shown in Fig.~\ref{fig:main_one}(e)(i), and the lobe-like features that result from the skyrmion itself, Fig.~\ref{fig:main_one}(e)(ii), both of which are discussed in detail below.
+We note that the zero field stability is likely to occur due to the attended pinning in these multilayer material systems.\\ To understand the local thermoelectric response in more detail and we have modelled the response for Bloch and N\'{e}el type skyrmions.
+Additional measurements of zero-field skyrmions in devices made of the same and similar multilayers are included in the supplementary material.
+The model approximates the magnetic system as a single magnetic layer, where the spin textures have been analytically defined and constitutes the input to the semi--analytical thermoelectric calculation.
+The thermal response to a heated tip was simulated using a custom finite difference solver~\cite{Klapetek2017}, where from previous work~\cite{Puttock2022}, the temperature at the tip--sample contact point was assumed to be $\approx$327~K. An example of the simulated thermal gradient, and its corresponding profile, for a simple 2-dimensional system is presented in the supplementary material.
+We note that it is the spatial extent of the temperature profile~(the effective point spread function of the technique), which when convolved with the magnetisation texture, defines the localisation of the resultant electrical field and the resolution.
+The electric field $\mathbf{E}$ that results from a thermal gradient $\nabla \mathbf{T}$ is defined by the Seebeck tensor $S$ through $\mathbf{E} = S\nabla \mathbf{T}$. $S$ is constructed to contain all sources of thermoelectric response that we anticipate in our system~\cite{Reimer2017, Krzysteczko2017}.
+It includes the anomalous Nernst effect~(ANE); the anisotropic magneto-thermopower~(AMTP); and the planar Nernst effect~(PNE).\\ These effects result from the asymmetry in the energy dependent scattering of electrons and holes at the Fermi level, where their differential density of states and velocities yields a net thermoelectric current~\cite{Bauer2012} which is spin polarised and interacts with the local spin texture.